scivision/asyncio-subprocess-examples/README.md

 [![ci](https://github.com/scivision/asyncio-subprocess-examples/actions/workflows/ci.yml/badge.svg)](https://github.com/scivision/asyncio-subprocess-examples/actions/workflows/ci.yml)

 Examples of speedup from Python asyncio-subprocess and ThreadPoolExecutor.
-We observe asyncio is faster than ThreadPoolExecutor, including on a powerful Linux workstation:
+We observe asyncio is faster than ThreadPoolExecutor, which is faster than ProcessPoolExecutor, including on a powerful Linux workstation:

 ```sh
 $ python compiler_checks.py -n 8 gfortran